Cold molecules in HI 21cm absorbers across redshifts 0.1-4: Introduction

-Our knowledge of molecular gas in galaxies at high redshift has received major boosts since the first discovery by \citet{Solomon1992}, first by gravitational lensing, as reviewed by \citet{Solomon2005}, and then through the negative K-correction due to which the CO molecule can be observed all over its rotation ladder, with the flux density increasing strongly with the J-level \citep[e.g.,][]{Combes1999}.
+Our knowledge of molecular gas in galaxies at high redshift has received major boosts since the first discovery by \citet{Solomon1992}, first by gravitational lensing, as reviewed by \citet{Solomon2005}, and then through the negative K-correction thanks to which the CO molecule can be observed over the entirety of its rotation ladder, with the flux density increasing strongly with the J-level \citep[e.g.,][]{Combes1999}.
 Although more difficult to detect, molecular absorption lines can bring new and complementary information.
-While the strength of emission lines decreases as a steep function of redshift, absorption lines can be observed as easily at high redshift as in the local Universe, provided there exists a strong background radio source \citep[e.g.,][]{Combes2008}.
+While the strength of emission lines decreases as a steep function of redshift, absorption lines can be observed as easily at high redshift as in the local Universe provided there exists a strong background radio source \citep[e.g.,][]{Combes2008}.
 Further, while emission lines are sensitive to dense and warm molecular gas, absorption lines arise in the low-excitation and diffuse gas \citep[e.g.,][]{Wiklind1994, Wiklind1996nat, Wiklind1997, Menten2008, Henkel2009, Muller2014, Wiklind2018}.
-In conclusion, with a 3 millimeter continuum source flux density of at least $\sim$ 50~mJy, absorption lines can be potentially used to obtain information about molecular gas in galaxies undetectable through emission lines.
+In conclusion, with a 3mm continuum source flux density of at least $\sim$ 50~mJy, absorption lines can be potentially used to obtain information about molecular gas in galaxies undetectable through emission lines.

-Absorption lines also have the advantage of the ease of follow up in many molecular lines other than CO.
-Indeed, once a high column density absorber has been discovered, the detection of other lines do not suffer from low filling factor, as for the emission, nor critical density for excitation.
+Absorption lines also confer the advantage of the ease of follow-up observations in many molecular lines other than CO.
+Indeed, once a high-column-density absorber has been discovered, the detection of other lines does not suffer from low filling factor ---as is the case for emission---, nor critical density for excitation.
 This enables characterization of the physical and chemical conditions in the absorbing gas \citep[e.g.][]{Henkel2005, Bottinelli2009, Muller2014, Muller2016, Muller2021}.
 The relative strengths of species like H$_3$CN, where the excitation is dominated by the cosmic microwave background (CMB), can be used to determine the CMB temperature \citep[e.g.][]{Henkel2009, Muller2013}.
-Comparisons between the redshifts of different transitions (e.g. NH$_3$, CH$_3$OH, OH, etc) can be used to test for variations in the fundamental constants \citep[e.g.][]{Uzan2011, Kanekar2011, Kanekar2012, Bagdonaite2013, Murphy2022}.
+Comparisons between the redshifts of different transitions (e.g. NH$_3$, CH$_3$OH, OH, etc.) can be used to test for variations in the fundamental constants \citep[e.g.][]{Uzan2011, Kanekar2011, Kanekar2012, Bagdonaite2013, Murphy2022}.